Titan Plus Core Mattress Review (2025)

 Stomach Sleepers

-Both the Titan Plus and the Big Fig layer high-density foams over extra-supportive coils, and they’re both made for heavier people.
-Their constructions are pretty similar, but it’s worth noting that the Titan Plus includes some memory foam while the Big Fig uses latex foam.
+Both the Titan Plus Core and the Big Fig layer feature high-density foams over extra-supportive coils, and both are made for heavier people.
+Their constructions are pretty similar, but it’s worth noting that the Titan Plus Core includes some memory foam while the Big Fig uses latex foam.
 This can make the latter more appealing to eco-conscious shoppers.

-We ranked the Titan Plus around 7/10 on the firmness scale.
-The Big Fig is also firmer than average, but we ranked it a touch firmer than the Titan Plus at 8/10.
+We ranked the Titan Plus Core around 7.5/10 on the firmness scale.
+The Big Fig is also firmer than average, but we ranked it a touch firmer at 8/10.
 Not surprisingly, these beds feel similar.
-They’re both responsive hybrid beds, though the Big Fig is a bit bouncier than the Titan Plus due to its inclusion of latex.
+They’re both responsive hybrid beds, though the Big Fig is a bit bouncier than the Titan Plus Coredue to its inclusion of latex.

 Despite their similarities, these beds differ dramatically in terms of price.
-A queen-size Titan Plus starts at $1,249, while the same size Big Fig is much pricier at $1,899.
+A queen-size Titan Plus Core starts at $1,349, while the same size Big Fig is much pricier at $1,899.

 Read more in our Big Fig mattress review.

-The Titan Plus and the WinkBed Plus are both hybrid mattresses designed for heavyweight sleepers.
-But they feature much different constructions.
-The Titan Plus layers a touch of memory foam over higher-density foam and supportive coils.
-The WinkBeds Plus features a more complex construction that includes high-density foam, a seven-zoned latex support layer, individually wrapped coils, and a special edge support system.
+The Titan Plus Core and the WinkBed Plus are both firm hybrid mattresses designed for heavyweight sleepers.
+But they feature very different constructions.
+The Titan Plus Core layers a touch of memory foam over higher-density foam and supportive coils.
+The WinkBeds Plus features a more complex construction, including high-density foam, a seven-zoned latex support layer, individually wrapped coils, and a special edge support system.
 Both mattresses feature CertiPUR-US certified foams.

-These beds also differ quite a bit in terms of firmness.
-We ranked the Titan Plus around 7/10, or a bit firmer than medium-firm.
+These beds also differ a bit in terms of firmness.
+We ranked the Titan Plus Core around 7.5/10.
 I personally tested the WinkBed Plus and found it to be a bit firmer at 8/10.
-Both of these mattresses have an innerspring feel, though the Titan Plus seems bouncier and a touch more responsive than the WinkBed Plus.
-Despite its firmer feel, our testers found the WinkBed Plus to have better pressure relief than the Titan, making it a better option for back and side sleepers.
+Both of these mattresses have an innerspring feel, though the Titan Plus Core seems bouncier and a touch more responsive than the WinkBed Plus.
+Despite its firmer feel, our testers found the WinkBed Plus still to be a solid option for back and side sleepers.

 Another big difference between these beds?
 Price.
-The Titan Plus starts at $1,249 for a queen, while the WinkBeds Plus is much more expensive at a starting price of $1,999 for the same size.
+The Titan Plus Core starts at $1,349 for a queen, while the WinkBeds Plus is much more expensive at a starting price of $1,999 for the same size.

 Read more in our WinkBed Plus review.

-The Titan Plus is on the firmer side because it’s designed to support bigger bodies.
-We rated it specifically at a 7/10, which is a smidge firmer than the industry standard medium-firm, 6.5/10.
+The Titan Plus Core is on the firmer side because it’s designed to support plus-size sleepers.
+We rated it specifically at a 7.5 out of 10, making it firm but not too firm.

-Is the Titan Plus better than the Big Fig?
+Is the Titan Plus Core better than the Big Fig?

 Subscribe to Mattress Clarity!